-- Completed the application online and submit all required documentation. - Complete all prerequisite courses with a minimum GPA of 2.5 and a C or higher in each course prior to applying to the program. - Provide evidence that license is unencumbered current for Texas or an Enhanced Nurse Licensure Compact RN License. - One letter of recommendation from current employer on official letterhead.
+- Completed the application online and submit all required documentation. - Complete prerequisite core requirement courses with a minimum GPA of 2.5 and a C or higher in each course.
+The Admission Committee will evaluate and develop a plan to ensure all degree required courses are completed prior to finishing the program. - Provide evidence that license is unencumbered current for Texas or an Enhanced Nurse Licensure Compact RN License. - One letter of recommendation from current employer on official letterhead.